hugh-weston/aws-code-examples-mcp/README.md

 - **Read Documentation**: Fetch and convert AWS documentation pages to markdown format
 - **Search Documentation**: Search AWS documentation using the official search API (global only)
 - **Recommendations**: Get content recommendations for AWS documentation pages (global only)
+- **Search Code Examples**: Search for AWS code examples across all services and programming languages
+- **Read Code Examples**: Retrieve complete source code and context for specific examples
+- **Setup Code Examples**: Download and prepare code examples for local development and testing
 - **Get Available Services List**: Get a list of available AWS services in China regions (China only)

 ## Prerequisites